nideveloper/cdk-angular-website/README.md

 ## How To Use
 If you have aws configured locally or you are in cloud9 this is as simple as running two commands (assuming your terminal starts at the README.md level):
 - cd website && npm i && npm run build
-- cd ../cdk && npm run build && npm run deploy
+- cd ../cdk && npm i && npm run build && npm run deploy

 ## Project Structure